akka/akka/docs/src/main/paradox/java/http/common/http-model.md

 @@@

+### Limiting message entity length

+All message entities that Akka HTTP reads from the network automatically get a length verification check attached to them.
+This check makes sure that the total entity size is less than or equal to the configured `max-content-length` <a id="^1" href="#1">[1]</a>, which is an important defense against certain Denial-of-Service attacks.
+However, a single global limit for all requests (or responses) is often too inflexible for applications that need to allow large limits for *some* requests (or responses) but want to clamp down on all messages not belonging into that group.

+In order to give you maximum flexibility in defining entity size limits according to your needs the `HttpEntity` features a `withSizeLimit` method, which lets you adjust the globally configured maximum size for this particular entity, be it to increase or decrease any previously set value.
+This means that your application will receive all requests (or responses) from the HTTP layer, even the ones whose `Content-Length` exceeds the configured limit (because you might want to increase the limit yourself).
+Only when the actual data stream `Source` contained in the entity is materialized will the boundary checks be actually applied.
+In case the length verification fails the respective stream will be terminated with an `EntityStreamSizeException` either directly at materialization time (if the `Content-Length` is known) or whenever more data bytes than allowed have been read.

+When called on `Strict` entities the `withSizeLimit` method will return the entity itself if the length is within the bound, otherwise a `Default` entity with a single element data stream.
+This allows for potential refinement of the entity size limit at a later point (before materialization of the data stream).

+By default all message entities produced by the HTTP layer automatically carry the limit that is defined in the application's `max-content-length` config setting.
+If the entity is transformed in a way that changes the content-length and then another limit is applied then this new limit will be evaluated against the new content-length.
+If the entity is transformed in a way that changes the content-length and no new limit is applied then the previous limit will be applied against the previous content-length.
+Generally this behavior should be in line with your expectations.

+> <a id="1" href="#^1">[1]</a> *akka.http.parsing.max-content-length* (applying to server- as well as client-side),
+*akka.http.server.parsing.max-content-length* (server-side only),
+*akka.http.client.parsing.max-content-length* (client-side only) or *akka.http.host-connection-pool.client.parsing.max-content-length* (only host-connection-pools)

 ### Special processing for HEAD requests

 [RFC 7230](http://tools.ietf.org/html/rfc7230#section-3.3.3) defines very clear rules for the entity length of HTTP messages.